 The venue – Scandic Hell Hotel

 Scandic Hell Hotel is one of the best hotels in the area.
-It received the award «3rd best breakfast in Norway» in 2018, and the food delivered to Tango in Hell 2019 was superb.
+It received the award «3rd best breakfast in Norway» in 2018, the best breakfast in the county in 2019 and the food delivered to Tango in Hell 2019 was absolutely superb.
 Just take a look at the video.
 All meals are of course included in the full packages.

 The dance floor at «Stiklestad» is very good with plenty of space in a nice (or sinister?) atmosphere.

 Room standard is also very good, and will even improve until 2020 due to refurbishment.